Skip to main content

 Sorrel

-Christmas beverage made from dried hibiscus flowers steeped with ginger, cloves, and orange peel, sweetened with sugar.
-Deep red color and refreshing tart-sweet flavor.
+A Christmas drink steeped from dried hibiscus flowers with ginger, cloves, and orange peel, then sweetened.
+It pours deep red and tastes tart and sweet at once.

 herbal drinkCold